-For example, if the buffer length for an incrementing buffer is chosen to be 50 words (100 bytes), then the buffer start byte address must contain 7 Least Significant zeros.
-Valid start addresses may, therefore, be 0xNN00 and 0xNN80, where 'N' is any hexadecimal value.
+For example, if the buffer length for an incrementing buffer is chosen to be 50 words (100 bytes), the buffer start byte address must contain seven Least Significant zeros.
+Valid start addresses may therefore be, 0xNN00 and 0xNN80, where 'N' is any hexadecimal value.

-3.3.1.2 Modulo End Address
+3.5.1.2 MODULO END ADDRESS

-The data buffer end address is arbitrary but must be at a 'ones' boundary for decrementing buffers.
+The data buffer end address is arbitrary, but must be at 1's boundary for decrementing buffers.
 The modulo end address can be any value for an incrementing buffer and is calculated using the chosen buffer start address and buffer length.

-For example, if the buffer size (modulus value) is chosen to be 50 words (100 bytes), then the buffer end byte address for decrementing modulo buffer must contain 7 Least Significant ones.
-Valid end addresses may, therefore, be $0 \times NNFF$ and $0 \times NN7F$, where 'x' is any hexadecimal value.
+For example, if the buffer size (modulus value) is chosen to be 50 words (100 bytes), the buffer end byte address for decrementing modulo buffer must contain seven Least Significant 1's.
+Valid end addresses can therefore be, 0xNNFF and 0xNN7F, where 'N' is any hexadecimal value.

-Note: If the required modulo buffer length is an even power of 2, modulo start and end addresses can be chosen that satisfy the requirements for incrementing and decrementing buffers.
+Note: If the required modulo buffer length is a "power-of-2" modulo start and end addresses can be selected that satisfy the requirements for incrementing and decrementing buffers.

-3.3.1.3 Modulo Address Calculation
+3.5.1.3 MODULO ADDRESS CALCULATION

 The end address for an incrementing modulo buffer must be calculated from the chosen start address and the chosen buffer length in bytes.
-Equation 3-1 may be used to calculate the end address.
+Equation 3-1 shows how the code can be used to calculate the end address.